caomengxuan666/MCPServer.cpp/CONTRIBUTING.md

-# Contributing to MCPServer++
+# Contributing to MCPServer.cpp

-Thank you for your interest in contributing to MCPServer++!
+Thank you for your interest in contributing to MCPServer.cpp!
 This document provides guidelines to help you contribute effectively.

 ## Code Style and Documentation